Angela Smith Professor of Philosophy

-Professor Smith joined the Department of Philosophy in 2009 as an Associate Professor of Philosophy after teaching for ten years at the University of Washington in Seattle.
-In the fall of 2008, she visited Washington and Lee as the first Fellow in the Program in Society and the Professions, and in 2013 she was appointed to be the first Roger Mudd Professor of Ethics and the first Director of the Roger Mudd Center for Ethics.
+Professor Smith joined the W&L Department of Philosophy in 2009 as an Associate Professor of Philosophy after teaching for ten years at the University of Washington in Seattle.
+In 2013 she was appointed to be the first Roger Mudd Professor of Ethics and the Founding Director of the Roger Mudd Center for Ethics, a position she held until 2018.
 She teaches a variety of courses in moral and political philosophy as well as ancient philosophy.

 Ph.D.
 Philosophy, Harvard University (1999)

 B.A.
 Philosophy and Political Science, Willamette University (1992)

 Moral responsibility, Moral Psychology, Ethical Theory, Political Philosophy, Applied Ethics

 Introduction to Ethics, Contemporary Moral Problems, Free Will and Moral Responsibility, Ethics of War, Metaethics, Virtue Ethics, Ethics of Globalization, Plato

 - The Nature of Moral Responsibility: New Essays, co-edited with Randy Clarke and Michael McKenna.
 New York: Oxford University Press, 2015.

 - "Who's Afraid of a Little Resentment?" in Oxford Studies in Agency and Responsibility, vol. 6, ed.
 D. Shoemaker (New York: Oxford University Press, forthcoming 2019).